 Don’t show aggression yourself

 When trying to stop your cat from biting or scratching, remember that showing aggression yourself could worsen the problem.
 Hitting, shouting or punishing your cat could confuse them and have an adverse reaction, so try to keep your temper when training your cat to stop biting.

 You should also think about the reasoning why your cat is showing signs of aggression.
 For example, if your cat bites when they’re being stroked, they may be trying to tell you that they don’t like it.

 Remember that pregnant cats, mothers or pets with an illness may be more aggressive than others.

 If you play with your cat indoors or they don’t have access to an outdoor playing space, they may use biting and scratching as a way to entertain themselves.

 In this case, consider using toys to distract them.
 You could offer strings, toy mice or light-up lasers to take their mind of scratching or biting.
 This will also allow you to play with them at arms’ length, preventing them from injuring you!

 Cats may bite or scratch to mark their territory, especially if you’re living in a multi-pet household.

 Research has shown that non-neutered cats are more territorial and even though this doesn’t directly relate to being more aggressive, neutering or spaying your cat can help prevent the irritating habits.
-This can be a costly procedure, which cat insurance can help protect you from.

 If your cat has bitten or scratched you, it’s important that you seek medical attention as you may have caught an infection.
 If your cat is biting themselves excessively, it could signal an underlying health problem and you should contact your vet for advice.